mattstratton/conducky/README.md

 ## Backend: Prisma & Database

-- **After rebuilding or updating the backend container, always generate the Prisma client inside the container:**
+- **After starting or rebuilding the backend container, you must generate the Prisma client inside the container before using the backend:**
   ```sh
   docker-compose exec backend npx prisma generate
   ```
-- **To run the seed script (populate default roles, etc.), run:**
+- **To run the seed script (populate default roles, a test event, and test users), run:**
   ```sh
   docker-compose exec backend npm run seed
   ```
 - If you encounter errors about missing Prisma client, re-run the generate command above inside the backend container.

+- **Note:** The Prisma client is not generated automatically during Docker build.
+You must always run the generate command after starting the stack.

 - **Audit Logging:**
   - Use the `logAudit` helper in `backend/utils/audit.js` to log actions to the `AuditLog` table.